prabhupant/python-ds/CONTRIBUTING.md

 ### Bookmarks

 The Bookmarks directory is for storing awesome links to articles, videos, slides, talks, etc that are interesting and can help in increasing knowledge for a specific topic.
-There has been many PRs for adding new links in Bookmarks and most of them refered to either a whole book or DS Algo MOOCs, please refrain from adding them.
+There has been many PRs for adding new links in Bookmarks and most of them referred to either a whole book or DS Algo MOOCs, please refrain from adding them.
 Here are some points that you must consider before contributing to Bookmarks -

 * Don't add a link to a MOOC or course (like DS Algo MIT lectures)